Vestfold Line: Route

-The Vestfold Line runs from Drammen Station to Eidanger Station, through three counties, Buskerud, Vestfold and Telemark, and nine municipalities, Drammen, Sande, Holmestrand, Re, Horten, Tønsberg, Stokke, Larvik and Porsgrunn.
+The Vestfold Line runs from Drammen Station to Eidanger Station, through three counties (Buskerud, Vestfold, and Telemark) and six municipalities (Drammen, Holmestrand, Horten, Tønsberg, Larvik, and Porsgrunn.
 The line is 137.79 km, of which 24 km is double track.
 The entire line is electrified, has partial automatic train control and GSM-R. It has 111 level crossings, of which 29 have light and bar.
 The railway line is owned and maintained by the Norwegian National Rail Administration.

 Drammen−Larvik

 The route roughly follows the coastline of Oslofjorden whilst, concerning the first section, running from Drammen to Sande inland, bypassing thereby Oslofjords western finger Drammensfjorden.
-Holmestrandsporten tunnel between Holm i Sande and Nykirke (Horten) was opened in 2016 as part of a double-track high-speed upgrading.
-South of Nykirke, the route, again, crosses over to Tønsberg in a hinterland passage.
+Holmestrandsporten tunnel between Holm i Sande and Nykirke (Horten Municipality) was opened in 2016 as part of a double-track high-speed upgrading.
+South of Nykirke, the route, again, crosses over into Tønsberg Municipality in a hinterland passage.
 Due to practical reasons (avoidance of a terminus), Tønsberg once got a big loop downtown without horseshoe curve function.
 The next segment to Larvik via Sandefjord runs inland, but never too far away from Skagerrak coastline.
 Before Larvik station, Numedalslågen is bridged.